 What are the implications for the future of connected medical healthcare?

 Healthcare is a massive beast slow to adopt change.
 Nearly 4 million connected devices monitor every part of the human body.
-These related tools are giving physicians better decision-making capabilities.
+However, these related tools are giving physicians better decision-making capabilities.

 Technology is driving down medical costs and increasing accessibility to more people.
 Near-field Communications (NFC) and Radio Frequency Identification Tags (RFID) provide better communications with hospital IT systems.
 Big-data healthcare clouds are leveraging massive amounts of data offering better, more complete care to disparate global systems.
 High-speed internet and favorable governments have also contributed to the rapid growth of iOMT.

 The iOMT has opened personalized care opportunities.
 Customized pharmaceuticals, monitoring armbands, and watches are giving unprecedented insights into a person’s biological system.
-Qualified and better healthcare has arrived.
+As a result, qualified and better healthcare has arrived.

 Currently, in the United States alone, there are over 6,500 medical device companies.
 Over 80% of these firms have less than 50 people.
 The implication here; medical innovation does not require thousands of people, only a few dedicated to the same goal.
-The momentum of healthcare connectivity is accelerating.
+As a result, the momentum of healthcare connectivity is accelerating.

 Obstacles and Downside to Connected Health Device Market